svgdotjs/svg.js/README.md

 rect.on('click', click)
 ```

-**Note:** The context of `this` in the callback is binded to the element.
+**Note:** The context of `this` in the callback is bound to the element.
 You can change this context by applying your own object:

 ```javascript
 rect.on('click', click, window) // context of this is window